Join us every Sunday at 10:30 am for worship!

 Bethany Christian Church

-Sunday School for children and adults begins at 9:30am (September to May).
+Sunday School for children and adults will begin at 9:30am (September to May), in the fall.

 Our church welcomes people to come together, share their stories and grow in relationship to God.
 Our quest is to connect people to each other and the needs of the world around us; to evolve in a vision of what it means to be a faithful of follower of Jesus Christ in the 21st century; and to engage in the work of transforming our lives and the world.
 In an environment of hospitality and acceptance, all people are made to feel welcomed and needed, and are encouraged to discover and share their gifts in service to others.